 There are many great reasons to work in the outdoors, and even more if you want to work with an outdoor education nonprofit.
 Here are just a few:

 1. Hard Skills.
 You will learn a lot of useful technical skills.
 When your coworkers are some of the most highly skilled instructors in the world, you quickly develop your own areas of expertise.
 Not to mention, most outdoor companies will pay for or help fund your training courses and certifications to meet industry standards.

 3. Leadership Experience.
-While those technical skills will get you further in your career as an outdoor guide, your skills leading and facilitating growth in others will set you up for the rest of your life, no mater where your life takes you.
+While those technical skills will get you further in your career as an outdoor guide, your skills in leading and facilitating growth in others will set you up for the rest of your life, no matter where your life takes you.

 7. Health Benefits.
-You get to spend a majority of your time outdoors!
-Research shows there are countless benefits to being outdoors including, a boost in physical and mental energy, stress relief, better vision, more creativity, reduced risk of cancer and depression, improved immune system function, and improved mental health.
+You get to spend the majority of your time outdoors!
+Research shows countless benefits to being outdoors, including, a boost in physical and mental energy, stress relief, better vision, more creativity, reduced risk of cancer and depression, improved immune system function, and improved mental health.

 8. Physical Fitness.
 Adulthood means all those time-consuming responsibilities.
-For many, fitness often goes on the wayside when faced with deadlines, meetings, family commitments, and outings with friends.
-With a career in the outdoors you are exercising while you work!
+For many, fitness often goes by the wayside when faced with deadlines, meetings, family commitments, and outings with friends.
+However, with a career in the outdoors you are exercising while you work!

 10. Change Lives.
-For many people, a wilderness expedition becomes a cherished memory, a rite of passage, an important chapter in their story.
-By guiding students as they embrace challenge in unfamiliar settings, instructors become a part of their students’ stories.
+For many people, a wilderness expedition becomes a cherished memory, a rite of passage, an essential chapter in their story.
+By guiding students as they embrace challenges in unfamiliar settings, instructors become a part of their students’ stories.

 Are you interested in pursuing a career with North Carolina Outward Bound School?
 Find out how to become an Outward Bound educator here.